NBKRedSpy/QM_RecycleHotKey/README.md

 # Change Log
 ## 1.1.0
 * Added option to amputate without a melee weapon.
+    * Suggested by Steam user VETXP